 After my BA I moved across Canada to do my MA at McMaster University.
 At McMaster I was fortunate enough to study the religious history for which I’d developed a passion under the instruction of some incredible professors in the History Department.
 As a student who primarily studies Catholic Reform in early modern Europe, it’s my personal mission to question assumptions about progress, modernity, and the corresponding tropes about Catholics and Catholicism that relate to notions of backwardness.

-From fall 2015, I’m a PhD candidate at the University of Toronto.
+As of spring 2017 I’m a PhD candidate at the University of Toronto.

 You can follow me on Twitter @spiritwaite.